DB Class 103: Serial Type

-The first serial type Class 103.1 was put into service 27.
-May 1970.
+The first serial type Class 103.1 was put into service on 27 May 1970.
 DB planned to introduce a new Intercity system with fast first class connections between major cities in autumn of 1971, so the specification sheet demanded Class 103.1 to be capable of pulling a 400 t train at 200 km/h.
 With a total number of 145 units Class 103.1 became the backbone of German Trans Europ Express and InterCity lines.
 Starting with 103 216, the locomotive body was extended by 700 mm in order to provide more space in the driver's cab.

 In addition to the usual Sifa and PZB, Class 103 was also equipped with the LZB as an additional train safety system for speed in excess of 160 km/h.
 The so-called Automatische Fahr- und Bremssteuerung (AFB) (automatic speed and brake control) automatically kept the train's speed constant at any chosen speed.